A Predictive Control Strategy to Offset-Point Tracking for Agricultural Mobile Robots: APPROACH

-with $\gamma$ given by~\autoref{eq:defalphagamma}.
-The second derivative $e''_I$ is assumed to remain constant over the prediction horizon.
+where $\dot{\tilde{\psi}}$ and $\dot y$ are given by \autoref{eq:kinematicPointOWithSliding} }. \defensereview{Note that the effect of the second term, $- \dot{e}_I(s) \frac{\ddot{s}}{\dot{s}^{3}}$ of the \autoref{eq:DerivDerivYT}, is found to be negligible during our experiments.} The second derivative $e''_I$ is assumed to remain constant over the prediction horizon.
 Its value is computed using~\autoref{eq:DerivDerivYT} and is taken as the one corresponding to the end of the prediction horizon.
 This choice leads to better anticipating curvature changes.
 As such, $e_I^k$ is then given by

 The predictive control scheme determines the angular deviation $\tilde{\psi}$ that minimizes the cumulative tracking errors $e_I^k,\,0 < k \leq n_h$ over the prediction horizon $s_h$, as illustrated in \autoref{fig:optimal_principe}.